 About Me

 Welcome!
 I'm Jen Looper.
 I have over 25 years' experience as a web and mobile developer, specializing in creating creative cross-platform apps, often with an educational focus.
-I design excellent curriculum on technical topics and am known for the quality of my educational content, my managerial skills, and my creative strategies.
+I design excellent curricula on technical topics and am known for the quality of my educational content, my managerial skills, and my creative strategies.

-I've worked as Head of Academic Advocacy at AWS, a Principal Cloud Developer Advocate at Microsoft, a Developer Advocate at Progress/Telerik.
+I've worked as Head of Academic Advocacy at AWS, a Principal Cloud Developer Advocate at Microsoft, and as a Developer Advocate at Progress/Telerik.
 I've also worked at small, medium, and large companies over my career.

 I wrote a textbook, Computer Science for Kids: A Storytelling Approach for grades 6-8, aligned to CSTA standards.
 Learn more at CS4Kids.club.